Members-only

 The summer exhibition is open to all members and fellows of the Royal Society of Sculptors, working in any medium.

-Applications for the Summer Show 2026 that will take place in the autumn, back at Dora House with acclaimed designer Henry Holland as guest curator, are expected to open in late spring / early summer 2026 and for any queries, please contact the Residencies and Awards Manager via awards@sculptors.org.uk
+Applications for the Summer Show 2026 that will take place in the autumn, back at Dora House with acclaimed designer Henry Holland as guest curator, are expected to open in late May 2026 and for any queries, please contact the Residencies and Awards Manager via awards@sculptors.org.uk

 About the Curator